jenna-mar/closetMaker/README.md

 Available Features:
 * Detailed archiving of wardrobe items
 * Sorting of wardrobe items by brand, type, dates, etc...
-* Grabbing item data from lolibrary to automatically fill item fields
+* Grabbing item data from [Lolibrary](https://lolibrary.org) to automatically fill item fields
 * Image-only mode for wardrobe overview

 To be added: